My Gridcoin experiment is done

 BOINC and Gridcoin

-Sunday, July 12, 2020 I am participating in data crunching projects for BOINC, and I have been for the better part of twenty years.
+Sunday, July 12, 2020 I have been participating in data-crunching projects for BOINC for the better part of 20 years.
 This started as crunching data for SETI@home and was followed by many other projects.
-Currently, I have been working on covid-19 treatments.
-Being awarded points has always been somewhat interesting, atContinue reading “BOINC and Gridcoin”
+Currently, I have been working on COVID-19 treatments.
+Being awarded points has always been somewhat interesting, at least as far asContinue reading “BOINC and Gridcoin”

 My first year at Cal, Berkeley

-Tuesday, June 16, 2020 In my early days at UC Berkeley in 1972, between dodging demonstrations for various things that I saw as interruptions in my education, then, I began to see certain characters who formed a backdrop of my early college experience; the extras in my college story.
-The first impression of Berkeley wasContinue reading “My first year at Cal, Berkeley”
+Tuesday, June 16, 2020 In my early days at UC Berkeley in 1972, between dodging demonstrations over various things I saw as interruptions to my education, I began to see certain characters who formed the backdrop of my college experience; the extras in my college story.
+The first impression of Berkeley was provided by theContinue reading “My first year at Cal, Berkeley”

 On joining the Weather Underground (www.Wunderground.com)

-Monday, June 15, 2020 I have joined the weather underground.
-Not the militant radical one found here https://en.wikipedia.org/wiki/Weather_Underground but this one, https://en.wikipedia.org/wiki/Weather_Underground_(weather_service) an internet-based weather service utilizing weather information from volunteer weather station operators.
+Monday, June 15, 2020 I have joined the Weather Underground.
+Not the militant radical one found here: https://en.wikipedia.org/wiki/Weather_Underground, but this one: https://en.wikipedia.org/wiki/Weather_Underground_(weather_service), an internet-based weather service that uses weather information from volunteer weather station operators.
 Although both originated at the University of Michigan, that is where the similarity starts and ends.
-Since I was a kid,Continue reading “On joining the Weather Underground (www.Wunderground.com)”
+Since I was aContinue reading “On joining the Weather Underground (www.Wunderground.com)”

 Cats will be cats- Now

 Returning home from my workday, I readied myself to work through my list of things to do before it was time to start dinner.
-I glanced outside, and saw something in the backyard I could not quite identify.
+I glanced outside and saw something in the backyard I could not quite identify.
 Maybe one of the cats had gotten into something.
 It always was easiest to blame the cats.Continue reading “Cats will be cats- Now”

 To Old Friends and New Friends- Now

 This is about friends.
-As I have gotten older, and maybe because of some things that happen from time to time in my life, I get into moods where I ponder the imponderable things that I might be better off just forgetting.
+As I have gotten older, and maybe because of some things that happen from time to time in my life, I get into moods where I ponder the imponderables I might be better off forgetting.
 No, maybe that last bit is not true.
-I would not ever wantContinue reading “To Old Friends and New Friends- Now”
+I would never want to forget anything, especiallyContinue reading “To Old Friends and New Friends- Now”

 A brief interlude on the bay at sunset- Then

-It was a rare date night with my new girlfriend, Sarah; not for lack of trying, but more for lack of money.
+It was a rare date night with my new girlfriend, Sarah, not for lack of trying, but more for lack of money.
 Our Trip to Ghirardelli Square was via the Golden Gate Transit Ferry.
 It was more romantic than it sounds, especially for a couple of high school kids on a limited budget.
 It wasContinue reading “A brief interlude on the bay at sunset- Then”

-I was busy with newspaper and yearbook obligations as a junior in high school, and hoping for something to happen in the romance department.
-I had been doing a few columns with my long time friend Paul.
-He tended to be more of a serious reporter type than I was.
-I wanted to add satireContinue reading “More with high school- and “My house is on fire!”- Then”
+I was busy with newspaper and yearbook obligations as a junior in high school, and I was hoping for something to happen in the romance department.
+I had been doing a few columns with my long-time friend Paul for our school newspaper.
+He tended to be more of a serious reporter type than I was.Continue reading “Memories of Young Love: The Day a girl I called told me her House House was on Fire”